Module adcp.webhook_supervisor

 """Reliable webhook delivery surface.

-Conforms to the ``send_mcp`` shape used by F12 sync-completion
+Conforms to the ``send_mcp`` shape used by asynchronous task webhooks.

 The reference :class:`InMemoryWebhookDeliverySupervisor` wraps a